contao/docs/docs/dev/framework/templates/creating-templates.md

 {{% /example %}}

 {{% best-practice %}}
-Templates that are only used by or inside others but never directly rendered are called *partial templates* or just *partials*.
+Templates, that are only used by or inside others, but never directly rendered, are called *partial templates* or just *partials*.
 To make their usage directly obvious, prefix the filename with an underscore (`_`) like we did in the above example.
 {{% /best-practice %}}